Gingarte Capoera Chicago

 Today, capoeira continues to develop, promoting community, culture, the arts, and an awareness of oppression and teaching philosophical methods of resistance.
 Gingarte Capoeira shares in this rich tradition and strives to commemorate its history and explore boundaries of the art.

-Our contra-mestre
+Our Mestra

 Marisa Cordeiro is the Director of Gingarte Capoeira and a shining symbol of the Brazilian community in Chicago.
 Born in Cur Velo, Brazil, Marisa trained at the prestigious Cordao de Ouro Capoeira Academy in São Paulo with top instructors such as Mestre Suassuna, Mestre Canguru, and Mestre Urubu Malandro.
 She is one of the highest-ranking women capoeiristas in the world.